imsaar/halalist/README.md

 ## Default Ingredient Lists

-### Suspicious Ingredients
+### Suspicious Ingredients (May contain haram elements)
-- High fructose corn syrup
-- MSG (Monosodium glutamate)
-- Artificial sweeteners (Aspartame, Sucralose)
-- Artificial colors (Red 40, Yellow 5, Blue 1)
-- Preservatives (BHA, BHT, Sodium nitrite)
+- Butter cream (may contain lard)
+- Mono and diglycerides (may be from animal fat)
+- Emulsifiers (source unknown)
+- Enzymes (may be from pork)
+- Rennet (may be from non-halal animals)
+- Whey/Casein (processing concerns)
+- L-cysteine (often from human hair or duck feathers)
+- Glycerin/Glycerol (may be from animal fat)
+- Stearic acid/Magnesium stearate (may be from animal fat)
-- Carrageenan
+- Carmine/Cochineal (from insects)
-- Propylene glycol
+- Shellac/Confectioner's glaze (from insects)
+- Various preservatives and additives

-### Prohibited Ingredients (Common Allergens)
+### Prohibited Ingredients (Haram)
-- Peanuts
-- Tree nuts
-- Shellfish
-- Gluten
-- Lactose
-- Eggs
+- Pork and pork products (bacon, ham, lard)
+- Gelatin (unless specified halal)
+- Alcohol in all forms (ethanol, wine, beer, spirits)
+- Vanilla extract (contains alcohol)
+- Grape juice from concentrate (may contain alcohol from fermentation)
-- Soy
+- Cooking wine/Rice wine/Mirin
+- Animal-derived ingredients (pepsin, pancreatin)
+- Animal fats/shortening (unless halal certified)
-- Sulfites
+- Tallow/Suet (animal fat)

 ## Customization